brocolies/Kaggle-Playground-Series-S5-E5/README.md

    → From now on, I will always begin by sketching a clear pipeline and outlining how features relate before implementing.

 1. **Target transformation using `QuantileTransformer`**
-   I used `QuantileTransformer(output_distribution='normal')` to normalize the target variable.
+   Used `QuantileTransformer(output_distribution='normal')` to normalize the target variable.
    - Helps stabilize variance and meet model assumptions
-   - Apply `fit_transform()` only to train
-   - Use `transform()` for validation/test
-   - Must use `inverse_transform()` after prediction to revert to original scale

 2. **EDA is about making decisions, not just reading charts**
-   I learned to stop passively “observing” data and instead actively design how to handle each feature.
+   Learned to stop passively “observing” data and instead actively design how to handle each feature.
-   - Decide: What should be dropped?
-   - Decide: What should be combined, transformed, or used as-is?

 3. **Outliers and skewness aren't always bad**
-   Instead of dropping extreme values, I learned to create indicator variables that inform the model.
+   Instead of dropping extreme values, create indicator variables that inform the model.
    This preserves useful information and enhances model robustness without hiding complexity.

 ---